Key Concepts

 These concepts reflect Fabrica's design philosophy:

-Non-Custodial Ownership You hold your property token.
+You hold your property token.
 No company, including Fabrica, can move, freeze, or control your asset.
-The smart contracts enforce this—it's not a policy choice that could change.
+The smart contracts enforce this, it's not a policy choice that could change.

-Legal Compatibility We work within existing property law, not around it.
-Fabrica tokens are designed to be recognized by courts, accepted by title companies, and compliant with regulations.
+We work within existing property law, not around it.
+Fabrica tokens are designed to be recognized by courts, accepted by title companies, and built to comply with applicable regulations.

-Open Infrastructure Property tokens use standard interfaces.
-Developers can build applications, marketplaces can list properties, and lending protocols can accept collateral—all without Fabrica's permission or involvement.
+Property tokens use standard interfaces.
+Developers can build applications, marketplaces can list properties, and lending protocols can accept collateral, all without Fabrica's permission or involvement.

 Next Steps